statamic/docs/content/collections/docs/search.md

 ### Connecting Indexes

-When you perform a search in the control panel in either collections, taxonomies, or asset containers, Statamic will search in their selected index.
+When a search is performed in the control panel (in collections, taxonomies, or asset containers, for example), Statamic will search the configured index for that content type.

-(If an index hasn't been specified, Statamic will still perform a "search" but it will be using a less efficient query - not an actual search.)
+If an index _hasn't_ been defined or specified, Statamic will perform a less efficient, generic search.
+It'll be slower and less relevant, but better than nothing.

-You can define which search index will be used by adding it to the respective YAML file:
+You can define which search index will be used by adding it to the respective YAML config file:

 ``` yaml
 # content/collections/blog.yaml